 Start dates for all projects submitted to this round must be from 14 November 2016 onward.

 When applications open, register/log in to our online grants system, complete your contact details, and navigate to ‘Your Applications’.

 We aim to notify all applicants within two months of the grant deadline

 Eligibility and Conditions

-Awards are open to individuals and organisations to organise public engagement events in ecology.
-This includes, but is not limited to, members of the BES, researchers, schools, museums, libraries and community groups.
+Awards are open to individuals and organisations to organise ecological public engagement events.
+This includes, but is not limited to, our members, researchers, schools, museums, libraries and community groups.

 Applications will NOT be considered for: